anhnguyendepocen/Econ-470/README.md

 2. [Nick Huntington-Klein](http://nickchk.com/) at CSU Fullerton.
 His causal inference animations are hugely helpful, in addition to the notes for his causal inference class.
 All of this information is available at his website.

 3. [Adam Sacarny](http://sacarny.com/) at Columbia University.
 He has some great hospital data made available through several *GitHub* respositories, this includes repositories for [HCRIS Data](https://github.com/asacarny/hospital-cost-reports) and [Provider of Services Data](https://github.com/asacarny/provider-of-services).

+4. [Jenny Bryan](https://jennybryan.org/) has some incredible resources for people learning *R* and *GitHub*.
+Her and Jim Hester's [Happy Git and GitHub with R](https://happygitwithr.com/) is a great reference.